 Though the terminology wasn’t official, Thales technically created the first call option where olive presses were the underlying security.
 He had paid out for the right, but not the obligation, to use the olive presses at a fixed price and ‘exercised’ his options.
 Thales resold his ownership of the olive presses to the ones willing to purchase and made a considerable profit.

 So, the olive press owners can be called the first users of a Covered Call options trading strategy.
 They owned Olive presses, the underlying asset, and sold rights to using them.
-They kept the “premium” on the sale regardless of the olive presses being used.
+They kept the “premium” on the sale regardless of the used olive presses.
 This is a simplistic framework of how calls work today, just that there are commodities and other financial instruments as the underlying security.

 While Thales of Milius set up the premise for call options, the first instance of mass options trading was seen in 1636 during a Tulip Mania.2